openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A view that allows the course team to review all published units as learners see them, regardless of the release dates of the section and subsection that contain the units.
-For more information, see :ref:`partnercoursestaff:View Published Content`.
+For more information, see :ref:`View Published Content`.

 **LON-CAPA**